ballerina-platform/ballerina-dev-website/learn/guides/troubleshoot-ballerina-runtime.md

 - inspect strand and strand group status.

-Currently, this ability is only available in the operating systems where the TRAP POSIX signal is supported.
+Currently, this ability is only available in the operating systems where the `SIGTRAP` POSIX signal is supported (`SIGTRAP` is not available on Windows).

 ### Getting strand dump

-To get the strand dump when a Ballerina program is running, you need to know the PID of the Ballerina program.
-For that you can use the jps tool.
-Then you need to send the SIGTRAP signal to that process.
-The strand dump will be outputted to the standard out stream in the text format.
+To get the strand dump when a Ballerina program is running, you need to know the process ID (PID) of the Ballerina program.
+For that you can use the `jps` tool.
+Then you need to send the `SIGTRAP` signal to the process.
+The strand dump will be produced to the standard output stream in the text format.

 As an example, consider the following Ballerina program.